 I batted my eyelashes, hand on hip, while pretending to drop a pen.

-Oh, I see.
-I can bring my best friend, too?
-Sure, okay.
+Woah, wait a minute.
+He says I can bring my best friend, too?
+I was hoping for a romantic dinner but sure, okay.
 I could use a wing-gal.
 His apartment was a block away from mine – this would be quite convenient for our impending romance.
-When my gal-pal and I arrived, he opened the door and introduced us to another cute guy: his live-in boyfriend.
+When my bestie and I arrived, he opened the door and introduced us to another cute guy: his live-in boyfriend.
 Well, sh…hooot.
 The story of my LA life.

 The hunk and I would’ve had cute kids though.
 Just sayin’.